 There are two cut-off levels in drug testing to show positive detection.
 The initial drug testing is deemed negative if the drug detected is below cut-off level.
 A negative reading does not necessarily mean there is no drug in the system.
 It may indicate that there is drug in the system but its level is below cut-off point.
 If the initial result is positive a confirmatory test is required to support the initial test.

 DEA or the Drug Enforcement Administration is the federal agency that is in-charge of all drug-related concerns.
 This includes the use, abuse, trade, manufacture and other illegal activities relating to illicit substances use and abuse.
 The 1970 Controlled Substance Act or CSA is the set of laws and by-laws relating to prohibited drugs.

 Based on CSA, PCP is schedule II drug.
-This drug has a high potential for abuse and currently has an accepted medical use in treatment or medical use with strict restrictions.
+This drug has a high potential for abuse and currently has an accepted medical use with strict restrictions.
+However, PCP use in the workplace should not be permitted.
 Abuse of PCP may lead to physical or psychological dependence.

 Phencyclidine Drug Type

 Phencyclidine is a synthetic drug classed under the diverse group of hallucinogens.
 These are drugs that alter feelings, thoughts and perception.
 They cause images and sensations that seem reel even if they are not.
 Natural hallucinogens are also found in some mushrooms and plants.
 Some hallucinogens are synthetic and are therefore man-made.

 PCP is also classified as a dissociative drug.
 This type of drug disrupts the actions of glutamate on the brain’s nerve cells.
 Glutamate is the chemical that plays a major role in a person’s perception, cognition and emotion.
 PCP also changes the actions of dopamine which is the neurotransmitter associated with the feeling of euphoria.